Giant pandas get a celebrity welcome in Belgium

 Their arrival brings to 47 the number of pandas living outside China, in 18 zoos in 13 countries.
 Female Hao Hao, meaning 'Nice', and male Xing Hui, meaning 'Sparkling Star', will travel as part of a research and reproduction program.

-About 1,600 pandas live in the wild, according to conservation organisation WWF.
+About 1,600 pandas live in the wild, according to conservation organization WWF.
 Their numbers not helped by the fact that females can conceive for only two to three days each spring.